Skip to content

 Being a university-hosted event, however, the conference proceedings naturally contain a few high-concept nods to DEI.
 “The Conference is passionately dedicated to driving diversity and inclusion across the industry to advance accessibility and representation,” the organisers assure us.
 In 2022, the agenda included presentations on Equity Analytics and The NFL’s Rooney Rule, Importance of Inclusion, Empowerment, Ownership: The Future of Women’s Professional Hockey, and, infamously, Transgender Athletes: A Conversation Led by Malcolm Gladwell.

 I say “infamously” because last week, three years after the fact, Gladwell’s participation in that panel became a culture-war flashpoint.
 On 2 September, the long-time New Yorker writer and best-selling author appeared on The Real Science of Sport podcast, hosted by South African scientist Ross Tucker (more on him below), and confessed that he now felt “ashamed” of his 2022 conference appearance.
 Even back then, Gladwell told Tucker, he realised it was wrong for trans-identified biologically male athletes to take medals and roster spots away from actual women.
-But back then, he gave lip service to the idea of trans “inclusion” anyway, Gladwell admitted, because he’d been “cowed” by activist talking points.
+But he’d given lip service to the idea of trans “inclusion” anyway, Gladwell admitted, because he’d been “cowed” by activist talking points.